Note that more topics will be added to this page as time goes on

 incurred charges for their API access.

-part of a (university-wide) academic license pay for their own "AI credits".
+part of a (university-wide) academic license will pay for their own "AI credits".
 We

 know that this is a change from the past, where everything was paid for by the